 - Place the pan of baked pretzels on a wire cooling rack and let them cool about 5 minutes before enjoying warm.

-How do I store Homemade Pretzels?
+How do to store Homemade Soft Pretzels?

 Ingredients

-- 1 ½ Cups (375 ml) Warm Water 110 F
+- 1 ½ cups (375 ml) Warm Water, 110 F

-- 4 ¾ Cups (595 grams) All Purpose Flour
+- 4 ¾ cups (595 grams) all purpose flour

 Baking Soda Bath

-- 10 cups (2500 ml) Water
+- 10 cups (2500 ml) water

 - ⅔ cup baking soda